lsst-tstn/tstn-019/argocd.rst

     deliveryQueueMaxSamples: 10000
     squashParticipants: true
     namespacePolicyAlignee: Lazy
+    domainReportEnabled: false
+    ddsi2TracingEnabled: false
+    ddsi2TracingVerbosity: finer
+    ddsi2TracingLogfile: stdout
+    durabilityServiceTracingEnabled: false
+    durabilityServiceTracingVerbosity: FINER
+    durabilityServiceTracingLogfile: stdout

-The list of namespaces MUST contain at least the same namespaces as ``cluster-config``.
+The list of namespaces *MUST* contain at least the same namespaces as ``cluster-config``.
 The `networkInterface` is the name specified by the ``multus`` CNI and is the same for all sites that we currently deploy to.
 The rest of the configuration is meant for handling setup, services and features related to the shared memory configuration.
-Again, they are typically set once per site and are normally propogated to all sites we deploy to.

-If one wants to adjust configuration parameters for testing without effecting other sites, a site specific configuration file can be used.
+If you want to adjust configuration parameters for testing without effecting other sites, a site specific configuration file can be used.

 OSPL Daemon Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The OSPL daemon configuration has a global ``values.yaml`` file that sets the
-namespace for all sites.
+namespace, OSPL log files and OSPL version for all sites.
 All other configuration should be handled in a site YAML configuration file.
-Below is the configuration from the ``values-ncsa-teststand.yaml`` configuration file.
+The configuration from the ``values-summit.yaml`` configuration file is shown below.

 ::

   ospl-daemon:
     image:
       repository: ts-dockerhub.lsst.org/ospl-daemon
-      tag: c0013
+      tag: c0016
       pullPolicy: Always
       nexus3: nexus3-docker
     env:
-      LSST_DDS_PARTITION_PREFIX: ncsa
+      LSST_DDS_PARTITION_PREFIX: summit
-      OSPL_INFOFILE: /tmp/ospl-info-daemon.log
-      OSPL_ERRORFILE: /tmp/ospl-error-daemon.log
-    shmemDir: /scratch.local/ospl
+    shmemDir: /run/ospl
-    osplVersion: V6.10.4

 Kafka Producer Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Kafka producer configuration has a global ``values.yaml`` file that sets the namespace and producer CSC configuration for all sites.
+The Kafka producer configuration has a global ``values.yaml`` file that sets the namespace, OSPL log files and OSPL version and producer CSC configuration for all sites.
 A snippet of the configuration is shown below.

 ::

   kafka-producers:
     namespace: kafka-producers
+    ...
     producers:
       auxtel:
         cscs: >-